 Would you like to have a more sustainable wardrobe?
-We’ve got a few simple tips to make it so!
+We’ve got a few simple tips for you!

 By Marina Sergeeva